Step 1: Apply online or in person at the Admissions office (I4-102)

 2) Math: Based on assessment or previous college course work (3-5 units)

-3) Personal Growth 120 or 130 or 140 (3 units) see catalog for course descriptions or a General Education Course
+3) Personal Growth 120 or 130 or 140 (3 units) see catalog for course descriptions or enroll in a General Education Course

 4) A General Education Course: Refer to the IGETC or CSU or AA General Education patterns below for course options.

 These courses may consist of a professional activity course, a weight training class, cardio conditioning etc... (.5-2 units each).
 These courses are under Exercise Science.

 Step 9: Pay for your registered classes and the Student Health fee by the stated deadline.
 You can pay online or go to Mesa's Accounting Office (619-388-2704).